 Throw the needle and syringe away in your sharps container.
 Make sure the needle and syringe fit easily in the container and that the needles point down.
 Don't put your fingers into the container.
-When the container is full, take it back to your healthcare facility.
-The staff will get rid of it for you. .
+When the container is full, follow the instructions for disposing of the container.

 Put all other supplies in the trash.